 wish, and provide more in-depth coverage than any 3-day training session

 possibly can.
-Really, the book is more like a semester long class, and
+In terms of scope, the book is more like a full semester class,

 introduction.
 Because the class is a subset of the book, you may find

 working through the book to be a more complete learning experience.

 parallels the application-level topics usually introduced in overview fashion on

 the last day of the live classes, though here too the book can explore these

 - If you cannot get a group together and self-paced study of books isn't